 Lower Clarity I-1 and Higher Clarity VS-1+ Diamonds:

-As a matter of fact, I tend to shy away from lower clarity diamonds like I-1 because of the inclusions.
+As a matter of fact, I tend to shy away from lower I-1 clarity diamonds because of the inclusions.
 After all, they're either going to make the diamond look heavily included or present a durability risk.
 With that in mind, I tend to lean towards higher clarity diamonds.

 At the same time, I don't personally see a need to spend more for a higher clarity diamond than VS-2.
 After all, you're not going to see a difference with the naked eye, so why spend the money?
 Unless of course, you prefer a higher clarity diamond from the perspective of keeping things mind-clean.